kgshukla/Realtime-Streaming-PCF-Microservices-BDS/README.md

 Apps are built using Microservices pattern and utilizes Spring Cloud Suite (config server, service registry and circuit breaker) for a resilient, scale out architecture.

-Click link:problem.adoc[here] to get started.
+Click problem.adoc to get started.